Why Doctoral Studies at IWH?

 Close collaboration with internationally renowned IWH Research Affiliates and further guidance by IWH Research Professors also contributes to the outstanding environment at the IWH.
 The opportunity to do research on real-world economic and political challenges is an additional advantage.

-This approach allows doctoral students to finish their studies within a three-year track.
+The opportunity to do research on real-world economic and political challenges is an additional advantage.
+This approach allows doctoral students to finish their studies within a four-year track.

 The Doctoral Programme in Economics is primarily intended for doctoral students employed at IWH or at one of our partner institutions.
 You can find out about vacancies and scholarships within the section Career.